RAPTOR: Practical Numerical Profiling of Scientific Applications: Discussion and Outlook

 \subsection{Overhead}

 \tool{}'s overhead for typical executions is shown in \cref{tab:perf}.
 The overhead roughly correlates to the proportion of operations we truncate, and in the simplest op-mode it can get up to 36$\times$ slower (with lower overheads for lower proportions).
 Since our tool is not meant to be used in production runs, and is only meant for experimentation and reasoning about precision, we believe that the overhead is within acceptable ranges that make it useful.
+Additionally, in op-mode the overhead is almost entirely rooted in MPFR's emulation of \flops{}.
+As mentioned in \cref{sec:raptor_runtime}, \tool{} can make use of hardware types instead of MPFR emulation.
+In this case, we measure effectively zero overhead, but of course only native types are available.
+In turn, mem-mode involves a large amount of bookkeeping with a higher memory overhead and is thus more suited to analysis of low-runtime sections.